TurbineOne/vue-easy-grid/README.md

 To play around with the library, make changes to the [examples.js](https://github.com/google/easy-grid/blob/master/examples/examples.js) React app and re-run `npm run examples`.

+The package is also publically published at `@turbineone/vue-easy-grid`.

 ## Running the unit tests